Was brick tea thrown overboard at the Boston Tea Rebellion?

 Did the East India Company import tea bricks?

-But brick tea was certainly not broken and placed in the fine wooden tea caddies of polite London homes or Boston parlors.
+But brick tea was undoubtedly not broken and placed in the elegant wooden tea caddies of polite London homes or Boston parlors.

 Accounts of the Boston tea rebellion included stories of tea leaves piled like haystacks alongside the ships in Griffin’s Wharf while men used rakes to plow the leaves into the low tide of Boston Harbor.